The X900 can be powered by either a proprietary Lithium-ion battery, providing 1.5 second full power recycle times, and 700 full power pop capacity.

 And the X900 are therefore the first non bare bulb hotshoe flashes capable of running with just an external battery pack, and no batteries needed inside the flash.

-So the X900 can effectively go from one of the heavier speedlites available, when loaded with AA batteries, to one of the lightest full powered speedlites, with no batteries inside at all.
+So the X900 can effectively go from one of the heavier speedlites available, when loaded with AA batteries, to one of the lightest full powered speedlites, with no batteries inside the flash at all.

 - GN 60m (ISO 100 / 200mm)